ikoursh/UIAS/README.md

 ## Docs
 ### JavaDocs
-Java doc html file is /javadocs/com/koursh/inbar/main.html or [here](http://uias.rf.gd/javadocs/com/koursh/inbar/Main.html).
+Java doc html file is /javadocs/com/koursh/inbar/main.html or [here](http://www.inbarkoursh.tk/UIAS-docs/com/koursh/inbar/main.html).
 Note: github dosen't render it as html, clone the repo and open it on your computer, or open the link.
 ### Project Proposal
 Project Proposal PDF is in [/ProjectProposal.pdf](ProjectProposal.pdf) however the links there don't work.
-It is recomended that you view it [here](http://uias.rf.gd/ProjectProposal.pdf) instead
+It is recomended that you view it [here](http://www.inbarkoursh.tk/uias-proposal.pdf) instead

+## Website
+The oficial website for UIAS is located [here](http://www.inbarkoursh.tk/UIAS_d.html)